Training ShapeMask on Cloud TPU (TF 2.x)

 For more information on the gcloud command, see the gcloud Reference.

-2. If you are not automatically logged in to the Compute Engine instance, log in by running the following ssh command.
-When you are logged into the VM, your shell prompt changes from username@projectname to username@vm-name:
+2. Connect to the Compute Engine instance using SSH.
+When you are connected to the VM, your shell prompt changes from username@projectname to username@vm-name:

 gcloud compute tpus tpu-vm ssh shapemask-tutorial --zone=europe-west4-a